Last updated:

-Employee experience technology has the power to boost employee ROI by improving engagement and productivity.
-In this article, discover key strategies and tools to quantify and enhance your organization’s return on talent.
+In this article, find out what employee ROI really means, along with key strategies and ways to use employee experience tools to quantify and enhance your organization’s return on talent.

-In its simplest form, the employee ROI calculation goes something like:
+In its simplest form, the formula for employee ROI calculation is:

 A common variation is “revenue per employee,” which equals total revenue divided by total number of employees.
-Though this metric is what McKinsey & Company calls a “a blunt instrument” because it’s influenced by many factors beyond productivity, it’s nonetheless one that consistently separates high-performing companies from their competitors, according to the firm’s years of benchmarking data.
+Though McKinsey & Company calls this metric a “a blunt instrument” because it’s influenced by many factors beyond productivity, it consistently separates high-performing companies from their competitors, according to the firm’s years of benchmarking data.

 Of course, these high-level calculations don’t paint the whole picture.
 Let’s dive a bit deeper into other dimensions that impact employee ROI.

-The employee ROI equation can be influenced by factors such as:
+An organization’s employee ROI can be influenced by factors such as:

-• Operating expenses, training investments, and compensation (i.e., wages and benefits)
+• Operating expenses, training investments, and compensation (wages and benefits)

 • Turnover, which can cost a company one-half to two times an exited employee’s salary to refill the position